Open-Source-Compliance/Sharing-creates-value/Events/OpenChainAndFriends26/ArtificialIntelligence/AI_program.md

 <sub>[go to schedule](#T2.1-Moderatorm)</sub>
 <a name="T2.1-1"></a>
 ## AI Topic Stream - Overview and Introduction

+### Abstract:
+Overview about the aspects covered in the AI Topic Steam and presentation of the agenda.

 *Dr. Thomas Usländer (Fraunhofer IOSB)*

 ### Bio